 A: 43 Belgrave Square, London, SW1X 8PA Tel: 020 7393 0202 – e-mail: email@example.com

-A: According to the foreign Direct Investment Law, unless stipulated by international agreements and other special laws, foreign investors are free to make investments in Turkey and shall be subject to equal treatment with the local investors.
-The Turkish Commerce Law No 6762 determines the basics of establishment of companies and other commercial issues such as definition of company types capital requirements, registry etc. We can prepare more information on this issue if are interested in making business in Turkey and direct you to other useful authorities.
+According to the foreign Direct Investment law, unless stipulated by international agreements and other special laws, foreign investors are free to make investments in Turkey and shall be subject to equal treatment with the local investors.
+The Turkish Commerce Law No 6762 determines the basics of establishment of companies and other commercial issues such as definition of company types capital requirements, registry etc. We can prepare more information on this issue if you are interested in making business in Turkey and direct you to other useful authorities.

 A: It is democratically elected as in Europe.
 Turkey is also one of the five permanent members of NATO and a member of the G20.